Canon 1D Mark II vs 10D

 |Canon 1Ds Mark II« »||Full Frame||16.6||4992||3328||-||23.3||11.3||1480||74||Canon 1Ds Mark II|

 |Canon Rebel« »||APS-C||6.3||3072||2048||-||21.0||10.8||544||55||Canon Rebel|

 |Canon 1D« »||APS-H||4.1||2496||1662||-||-||-||-||-||Canon 1D|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II and the 10D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the 10D (95%), so that a larger proportion of the captured image is visible in the finder.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark II, the Canon 10D, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 10D has one, while the 1D Mark II does not.
 While the built-in flash of the 10D is not very powerful, it can at times be useful as a fill-in light.

 The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the 10D uses Compact Flash cards.
 The 1D Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 10D only has one slot.